Skip to content

 Optimise Your Database

 For dynamic websites, especially e-commerce platforms, database optimisation is crucial.
-Over time, databases accumulate unnecessary data that slows down queries.
+Over time, databases build up unnecessary data that slows down queries.

 Regular maintenance includes: